Hey bloggers, social media, Instagramers, designers, and enthusiasts, how are you? 😊

-I think the question I hear most in my professional area is: what app do you use to edit your photos?
+I think the question I hear most in my professional life is: which app do you use to edit your photos?

-Regarding apps that offer cute filters are fast and easy to use, and they’re practical because they’re right there in our hands, I love to refer to VSCOCAM because I’m a super fan!
-I use it daily, and I know that my top bloggers Lalá Noleto, Cláudia Bartelle, Helena Lunardelli, Sophia Abrahão and others are also frequent users.
-And I can guarantee that it is the photo editing app darling of several international bloggers and it girls too!
+I use it daily, and I know that my top blogger clients Lalá Noleto, Claudia Bartelle, Helena Lunardelli, Sophia Abrahão and others are also frequent users.
+And I can guarantee that it is the darling photo editing app of several international influencers and it girls too!

 How to edit photos for Instagram?

 But hey!
-Not always the lines of the image need to be straightened.
-Only the same feeling will tell you what to do in each case, but when you start paying attention, you get the hang of it.
+The strightening thing isn’t necessary in every single pic.
+Your gut will tell you what to do in each case, but when you start paying attention, you get the hang of it.

-In addition to straightening, I also define the cut I like, to highlight the main element of the photo and give harmony to the image.
-Remember that alignment and cutting can also be done right on Instagram.
-I’d rather do it earlier because I like to edit the photo in VSCOCAM already with the final cut, so I have an exact notion of how it will look.
-And the straightening tool of VSCOCAM itself does not please me.
+In addition to straightening, I also define the crop I like, in order to highlight the main element of the photo and give harmony to the image.
+Of course, that alignment and cutting can be done directly on Instagram, but me, I’d rather do it before so I can edit the photo in VSCO knowing exactly how it’ll look.
+So I basically just make the crop with the phone image editing tool, easy peasy.

-Okay, now we open the VCSO CAM!
-Choose the photo and let’s go ahead.
+Okay, now we open the VSCO!
+Choose the photo and let’s move on.

 ✨ Sometimes the filter alone is enough to make the perfect photo.
-Mainly photos made outdoors, with lots of lighting.
-Sometimes I like to brighten up, to give a little contrast, to give a bit of clarity and to tinker a bit in the fading too, so black parts have not gone too dark.
-This fading trick I think gives a more professional face to the pictures, I do not know if you agree.
+Mainly photos made outdoors, with lots of lighting are perfect.
+Usually, I like to brighten up the pic, give it some contrast and clarity and to tinker a bit in the fading too, so black parts are not too dark.
+This fading trick I think gives a more professional aesthetic to the pictures, so it’s a good trick if that’s what you’re aiming for.

-I searched for a place lit by natural light, chose a matching background, straightened the object and clicked the photo.
-In VSCOCAM I just needed to add the HB1 filter (my favorite) and the photo was just the way I wanted it.
+I searched for a place lit by natural light, chose an interesting background, straightened the object and clicked the photo.
+In VSCO I just needed to add the HB1 filter and that was it.
+Loved the result!